-An increasingly demanding economic and business climate has made the provision of career placement services to students a critical task for universities.
-Kanagawa University places importance on career development and job placement support from the early stages of our students' education, based on a clear understanding of the demands of employers and the era in which we live.
+Amid an increasingly demanding economic and business climate, job placement support has become an important duty for universities.
+Kanagawa University makes efforts toward career design and job placement support from the early stages of students’ education, based on a clear understanding of the types of job candidates who are sought by employers, and who are in step with times.

-We operate a university-wide career development system, incorporating careers education within the framework of regular course programs.
-An integrated curriculum spanning the first two years of study aims to develop the personal qualities required to contribute to the maintenance of our social systems, equipping students with the beliefs, norms, responsibility, and spirit of coexistence and contribution through which they can pursue self-realization and a vision for the future as mature adults.
+Kanagawa University operates a university-wide support system that incorporates career education within the framework of regular course programs.
+An integrated curriculum spanning the first two years of study aims to develop the personal qualities required to contribute to the maintenance of social structure, by equipping students with the convictions, norms, sense of responsibility, spirit of coexistence and contribution, and other capacities required of adults in society, and by imbuing students with the strength to achieve self-realization and their visions for the future.

-Students are provided with all the information they need in their search for employment, including company profiles, job listings, and records of past students’ job-hunting activities, as well as a searchable electronic database of around 23,000 companies.
-These information sources can also be used for purposes such as researching prospective employers and preparing for civil service examinations.
+The university provides students with the information needed in the search for employment, including company profiles, job listings, records of past students’ jobhunting activities, and a searchable electronic database of around 23,000 companies, all of which can be used for researching prospective employers, preparing for civil service examinations, and so on.

-Students come from all over Japan to enroll in our university, and many hope to return to their hometowns to work after graduation.
-The Career Office operates guidance sessions to assist these “U-turn” and “I-turn” job seekers, and a section in the Career Information Office is devoted to job listings filed by prefecture and recruitment magazines.
-Advice is also provided on techniques for approaching the U-turn and I-turn support centers operated by prefectural governments.
-In addition, career forums are held in regions that are highly represented in the student body.
+Kanagawa University welcomes students from all over Japan, many of whom hope to find work in their hometowns or other areas.
+The Career Counseling Department holds job search guidance and consultation sessions to assist these “U-turn” and “I-turn” job seekers, and has set up a section in the Career Counseling Department that offers access to recruitment magazines and job listings filed by prefecture.
+It also provides guidance on techniques for approaching the U-turn and I-turn support centers operated by prefectural governments.
+Finally, the office holds career forums in regions of the country that are highly represented in the student body.

 *“U-turn” and “I-turn” are terms used to describe a worker migration phenomenon in Japan.
 The former, “U-turn” refers to people who leave their regional area and move to the cities, then return, while the latter, “I-turn” refers to people who leave their regional area, live in the city for a period of time, then move to a regional area other than the one they originated from.

-A variety of courses leading to national qualifications and other official certifications are offered on campus.
-These courses are taught in collaboration with well-respected vocational schools and offered at a reasonable cost not only to current students but also to their parents, alumni, and, in certain cases, local residents.
+Kanagawa University uses classrooms on campus to hold diverse courses focused on national qualifications.
+These courses are taught in collaboration with experienced vocational schools and are offered at a reasonable cost, not only to current students but also to students’ parents, alumni, and, for some courses, local residents.

-Administrative Scrivener, Certified Social Insurance Labor Consultant, Secretary Skill Test (2nd and Pre-1st Grades), Financial Planning Proficiency Test 2nd Grade, Official Business Skill Test in Bookkeeping (3rd and 2nd Grades), Registered Real-Estate Transaction Consultant, Certified Travel Service Supervisor, Registered Customs Specialist, etc.
+Administrative Scrivener, Certified Specialist of Intellectual Property Management 3rd Grade, Certified Social Insurance Labor Consultant, Secretary Skill Test (2nd and Pre- 1st Grades), Financial Planning Proficiency Test 2nd Grade, Official Business Skill Test in Bookkeeping (3rd and 2nd Grades), Registered Real-Estate Transaction Consultant, Certified Travel Service Supervisor, Registered Customs Specialist, etc.

 Lectures are given on topics such as the job-hunting process in Japan, taking part in internships, and important points regarding the procedure for changing your visa status.